edtechre/pybroker/docs/index.rst

    notebooks/4.
 Ranking and Position Sizing notebooks/5.
 Writing Indicators notebooks/6.
 Training a Model with Walkforward Analysis notebooks/7.
-Writing a Custom Data Source
+Creating a Custom Data Source

 `The notebooks above are also available on Github
 <https://github.com/edtechre/pybroker/tree/master/docs/notebooks>`_.